ricardokj/trips-pipeline/README.md

 * http://localhost:16543
 * Login on pgAdmin4 page: postgres@gmail.com
 * Password on pgAdmin4 page: postgres
-* Create a connection using
+* Add a new server using:
   * Hostname: postgis
   * User:postgres
   * Password:postgres

 ## Features
 * There must be an automated process to ingest and store the data.